PRO-LIFE SCHOLARSHIPS

 What can I expect from summer training?
 Why is it mandatory?

-At summer training, scholars will learn how to persuade pro-choice students to be pro-life using ADA’s 7-minute argument.
-Many past participants have persuaded pro-choice people during training to be pro-life!
+At summer training, scholars will learn ADA’s 7-minute argument.
 Scholars will leave training with immense pro-life apologetics knowledge and skills and will be well prepared for encountering their pro-choice peers in college.
 It’s also fun!
 Scholars will spend the week with like-minded, passionate pro-life peers learning and growing as advocates.

 What if I cannot make the summer training?